-- ➤ lights shall not be placed to cause glare, interference with Airport, Aircraft, or Vehicle operations, or illuminate areas outside of the intended area including adjacent land and/or Improvements; - Vehicle parking areas, driveway, and roadway lighting shall provide uniform illumination: - accent lighting is recommended at key points such as entrances, exits, and loading zones; - Vehicle parking and outdoor pedestrian areas must utilize cutoff lighting fixtures installed in a horizontal position; - security light sources shall be operational during hours of darkness and shall illuminate entrances and exits to the site and all buildings; - exterior lighting shall be color-corrected for true white with allowances for modest amounts of blue or green; - exterior lighting shall be metal halide, and/or LED fixtures; - distance between exterior lighting fixtures shall be predicated upon the lumens necessary to provide adequate and consistent coverage; and - > height of exterior light poles shall comply with 14 CFR Part 77.
+- ➤ lights shall not be placed to cause glare, interference with Airport, Aircraft, or Vehicle operations, or illuminate areas outside of the intended area including adjacent land and/or Improvements; - Vehicle parking areas, driveway, and roadway lighting shall provide uniform illumination; - accent lighting is recommended at key points such as entrances, exits, and loading zones; - Vehicle parking and outdoor pedestrian areas must utilize cutoff lighting fixtures installed in a horizontal position; - security light sources shall be operational during hours of darkness and shall illuminate entrances and exits to the site and all buildings; - exterior lighting shall be color-corrected for true white with allowances for modest amounts of blue or green; - exterior lighting shall be metal halide, and/or LED fixtures; - distance between exterior lighting fixtures shall be predicated upon the lumens necessary to provide adequate and consistent coverage; and - > height of exterior light poles shall comply with 14 CFR Part 77. - Lighting shall adhere to local ordinance(s) related to dark sky's initiatives.